TyrusHenry0x/SOC-Honeynet/README.md

 }
 ```

+- The goal of this query was to project failed logins on a world map, visualized as a heatmap using IP geolocation.
-As you can see my heatmap was successful and I’m able to see where my attacks have come from with 3 larger brute force attempts from poland, belgium, and argentina
+- The result was successful — I was able to see concentrated brute-force attempts from **Poland**, **Belgium**, and **Argentina**.
-IN CONCLUSION: this lab gave me a much deeper understanding of Azure, Sentinel , and cloud computing overall.
-I’m aware conceptually how dangerous it is to have a machine left without a firewall and vulnerable to the internet, but this lab has shown me real world evidence that has proven this much more.
-I particularly struggled getting familiar with finding AMA(Azure Monitor Agent) as I was unfamiliar with it and log analytics agent was deprecated.

-## Key Takeaways
-- **Security Risk Awareness**: An unprotected system receives thousands of attack attempts within minutes.
-- **Hands-On Experience**: Worked with Azure Sentinel, Log Analytics, and KQL.
-- **Log Analysis & Visualization**: Mapped real-world attack attempts using GeoIP data.

-## Challenges & Solutions
-- **Log Analytics Agent Deprecation**: Solved by switching to **Azure Monitor Agent (AMA)** and configuring Windows Security Events in Sentinel.
-- **Data Collection Rule Setup**: Required learning Sentinel's new data collection process.

-## Future Improvements
-- Implement **Automated Incident Response** for detected threats.
-- Set up **Real-Time Alerts** for brute-force attempts.
-- Expand the lab to simulate a **full Security Operations Center (SOC)** workflow.

 ---

-🚀 This project significantly improved my understanding of **SIEM, cloud security, and log analysis**.
-Next, I plan to integrate **incident response mechanisms** and further automate security monitoring!
+## Conclusion

+This lab provided me with hands-on experience in **Azure**, **Sentinel**, and **cloud security**.
+While I was conceptually aware of the risks of having an unprotected machine exposed to the internet, this exercise gave me real-world evidence of those dangers.
+I encountered and overcame challenges with the **Azure Monitor Agent**, which deepened my technical knowledge.

+---

+## Next Steps

+My next goal is to expand this project from a **SIEM demonstration** into a full **Security Operations Center (SOC)** setup.
+This would include creating incident response workflows, setting up automated alerts, and scheduling regular log updates.